assumptionsofphysics/assumptionsofphysics.github.io/_problems/003-NewTensor.md

 As an example of the type of things we are looking for:
 * Is the expression a tensor?
 It would seem so as the spatial-temporal part of the symplectic form should transform like a tensor.
+* How is it related to curvature?
+Is it always zero on flat spaces?
+Can it be zero on curved spaces?
 * Can it be interpreted as a gravitational force?
 * From calculation, the tensor can be understood as the difference between taking an antisymmetrized covariant derivative and an antisymmetrized partial derivative: